 “Net Repair Costs” is defined in Section 7.5(a).

-“New Responsible Utility” is defined in Section 9.4 (f).

-“Nonmarket Transaction” means a Delivery of Energy or Ancillary Services other than Hybrid MWh from a Unit pursuant to a Dispatch Notice.

-“Non-Performance Penalty” means a penalty computed pursuant to Section 8.5.

-“Other Outage” means any reduction in the Availability of a Unit as reflected in an CAISO Availability Notice or Owner’s Availability Notice (whether characterized by the North American Electric Reliability Council (“NERC”) as a “forced outage”, “planned outage” or “maintenance outage”) other than a Long-term Planned Outage.
+“Other Outage” means any reduction in the Availability of a Unit as reflected in a CAISO Availability Notice or Owner’s Availability Notice (whether characterized by the North American Electric Reliability Council (“NERC”) as a “forced outage”, “planned outage” or “maintenance outage”) other than a Long-term Planned Outage.

-“Owner’s Availability Notice” means a notice given under Section 4.9(a)(vii) or Section 7.3(b) by Owner to CAISO notifying CAISO of the Availability of a Unit.

 “Owner’s Repair Cost Obligation” is an allowance for Repairs to be made during the Contract Year calculated pursuant to Section 7.5 (k).
 Owner’s Repair Cost Obligation is set out in Section 13 of Schedule A.

 “Party” means either CAISO or Owner, and “Parties” means CAISO and Owner.

-“Penalty Period” is defined in Section 8.5 (a).

-“Pre-empted Dispatch Payment” is defined in Schedule E.

-“Prepaid Start-ups” is defined in Section 8.4.

-“Prepaid Start-up Charge” means the payment to Owner for Prepaid Start-ups described in Section 8.1.

-“Prepaid Start-up Cost” is defined in Schedule D.

-“Prior Period Change(s)” is defined in Section 9.1(g).

-“Prior Period Change Examples” is defined in Section 9.1(l).

-“Prior Period Change Guidelines” is defined in Section 9.1(l).

-“Prior Period Change Worksheet” is defined in Section 9.1(g).
+“PMax” is defined in Appendix A to the CAISO Tariff.

-“Ramp Rate” is the applicable Ramp Rate as stated in Section 8 of Schedule A.

-“Ramping Constraint” means the limits on ramping a Unit to higher or lower output as set out in Section 7 of Schedule A.

-“Real-Time Dispatch” is defined in Appendix A of the CAISO Tariff.
+“Real-Time Dispatch” is defined in Appendix A to the CAISO Tariff.

-“Recalculation Settlement Statement” is defined in Appendix A of the CAISO Tariff.
+“Reasonable Efforts” is in Appendix A to the CAISO Tariff.

-“Reliability Must-Run Unit” means a “reliability must-run unit” as defined in Appendix A of the CAISO Tariff.
+“Reliability Must-Run Unit” means a “reliability must-run unit” as defined in Appendix A to the CAISO Tariff.

 “Repair” means repairs or replacement required to remedy or prevent any loss or damage that impairs the capability of the Unit to Deliver Energy or Ancillary Services, the cost of which is properly treated as an expense in accordance with the FERC Uniform System of Accounts, 18 C.F.R.
 Part 101.